 Seth Sentry is an Australian hip hop artist from Melbourne.
-He is best known for his tracks The Waitress Song, My Scene, Float Away and Dear Science, all of which received significant national airplay on Australian national radio station Triple J.
+He is best known for his tracks "The Waitress Song", "My Scene", "Float Away" and "Dear Science", all of which received significant national airplay on Australian national radio station Triple J.

 Sentry's first public appearances were during live performances with Melbourne hip hop/drum 'n' bass outfit D.S.O.L. in 2003.
-In 2005 he reached third place in the Revolver Battles competition, in addition to organizing and appearing in a weekly hip hop night at The Old Colonial venue in Fitzroy--Sentry's involvement with the Old Colonial led to an appearance on the The Forthwrite Mixtape in 2007 and a guest appearance on Pez's 2008 album A Mind of My Own.
+In 2005 he reached third place in the Revolver Battles competition, in addition to organising and appearing in a weekly hip hop night at The Old Colonial venue in Fitzroy--Sentry's involvement with the Old Colonial led to an appearance on the The Forthwrite Mixtape in 2007 and a guest appearance on Pez's 2008 album A Mind of My Own.

 After posting a number of songs on Triple J's Unearthed website, he was selected by Steph Hughes, host of the "Home & Hosed" programme, to be an Unearthed "Featured Artist".
-Sentry's contribution became the most downloaded track on the Unearthed website, an achievement that was followed by a 31-date national tour with Pez and the high rotation of "Simple Game", Sentry's second single, on Triple J. Sentry's The Waitress Song then reached #31 in Triple J's 'Hottest 100' for 2009 and appeared on the compilation The Best Of Australian Hip Hop Vol. 1.
+Sentry's contribution became the most downloaded track on the Unearthed website, an achievement that was followed by a 31-date national tour with Pez and the high rotation of "Simple Game", Sentry's second single, on Triple J. Sentry's The Waitress Song then reached No. 31 in Triple J's 'Hottest 100' for 2009 and appeared on the compilation The Best of Australian Hip Hop Vol. 1.

 In 2010 Sentry continued to tour and finalised the recording of his debut album with Melbourne producer Matik.
 In August 2010 he was a guest on Horrorshow's Our Song, ahead of a national tour with the group, and Closer, a song by Australian hip hop artist 360.

-Sentry's touring schedule has involved headline shows around Australia, as well as appearances at numerous festivals, such as Breath Of Life, Fat As Butter, Come Together, Sprung Festival, Big Day Out (Melbourne), Homebake, Hyperfest, Groovin The Moo and Triple J's One Night Stand.
+Sentry's touring schedule has involved headline shows around Australia, as well as appearances at numerous festivals, such as Breath of Life, Fat As Butter, Come Together, Sprung Festival, Big Day Out (Melbourne), Homebake, Hyperfest, Groovin The Moo and Triple J's One Night Stand.

 In May 2013, Sentry completed the 'Dear Science' Australian tour, before announcing the larger 'Vacation' tour that featured support from Mantra and Grey Ghost.

-In 2009 Sentry was nominated for an Unearthed J Award; in 2012, Sentry won Channel V's Oz Artist Of The Year award.
+In 2009 Sentry was nominated for an Unearthed J Award; in 2012, Sentry won Channel V's Oz Artist of the Year award.
 In October 2013, Sentry's ARIA Award nomination in the "Best Urban Album" category was announced.